-- Host fonts locally by downloading fonts from Google Fonts.
+Host fonts locally by downloading fonts from Google Fonts.
 Only download the font families, weights, variants, and font icons you absolutely need.
 Next, convert them to WOFF2 format using a tool and add them to your CSS.
-You can also try the OMGF plugin.
-This loads fonts locally from your server instead of third-party sites (fonts.gstatic.com).
+You can also try the OMGF plugin which may be easier.
+This loads fonts locally from your server instead of third-party websites (like fonts.gstatic.com).

 If you notice a jQuery-heavy plugin in your render-blocking resources report, you may want to find an alternative.